lelloc/doc-admin/content/users-groups-roles/customer-users-customers.rst

 .. note::

    This module is for assigning a :term:`customer user` ta additional :term:`customer` records.
-The primary customer is assigned via the :ref:`Customer User Settings`
+The primary customer is assigned via the :ref:`Customer User Settings`.

 To assign some customers to a customer user: